dotnet/roslyn/docs/contributing/Target Framework Strategy.md

 Projects in our repository should include the following values in `<TargetFramework(s)>` based on the rules below:

 1. `$(NetRoslynSourceBuild)`: code that needs to be part of source build.
 This property will change based on whether the code is building in a source build context or official builds.
+  a.
 In official builds this will include the TFMs for `$(NetVSShared)`
+  b.
+In source builds this will include `$(NetRoslyn)`
 2. `$(NetVS)`: code that needs to execute on the private runtime of Visual Studio.
 3. `$(NetVSCode)`: code that needs to execute in DevKit host
 4. `$(NetVSShared)`: code that needs to execute in both Visual Studio and VS Code but does not need to be source built.
 5. `$(NetRoslyn)`: code that needs to execute on .NET but does not have any specific product deployment requirements.
 For example utilities that are used by our infra, compiler unit tests, etc ...
-The compiler often builds against multiple target frameworks.
-This property controls which of those frameworks are shipped in the toolset packages.
+This property also controls which of the frameworks the compiler builds against are shipped in the toolset packages.
 This value will potentially change in source builds.
 6. `$(NetRoslynAll)`: code, generally test utilities, that need to build for all .NET runtimes that we support.
 7. `$(NetRoslynBuildHostNetCoreVersion)`: the target used for the .NET Core BuildHost process used by MSBuildWorkspace.